 - Avoid pulling or digging out a plant roots-and-all.
 Perennials (e.g. berry bushes) must stand proudly in place to produce year after year.
 Even annuals (e.g. kale; arugula) should be left standing so that they can live to seed another day (and even if they wither away, the rotting roots can feed the soil).

 - Exception: Feel free to uproot any grass you see and leave it lying in the garden to rot.
-In these gardens, grass is a nasty weed when it regrows but a nice mulch where it rests.
+In these gardens, grass is a nasty weed when it regrows but a modest mulch where it rests.

 - Let’s collaborate on planting decisions so that our efforts can work in harmony.
 If you have something you’d like to plant, please write to: firstname.lastname@example.org.